ufal/npfl122/exam/questions.md

 - In Distributional RL, describe how is the distribution of rewards represented and how it is predicted using a neural network.
 [5]

-- Write down the Bellman update in Distributional RL.
+- Write down the Bellman update in Distributional RL (the mapping of atoms does not need to be mathematically flawless, it is enough to describe how it should be done).
 [5]

 - Formulate the loss used in Distributional RL.
 [5]